allengueco/receipt/README.md

 I use Hibernate as my ORM, and Spring JPA to interact with the database layer through the [ReceiptRepository](./src/main/java/com/allengueco/receipt/repository/ReceiptRepository.java).
 There are two main entites: [Receipt](./src/main/java/com/allengueco/receipt/model/Receipt.java) and [Item](./src/main/java/com/allengueco/receipt/model/Item.java).

-Aside from the defined `Regex`s defined in `api.yml`, I've also opted to put a `@PastOrPresent` validation on the `purchaseDate` and `purchaseTime` fields.
+Aside from the defined `Regex`s defined in `api.yml`, I've also opted to put a `@PastOrPresent` validation on the `purchaseDate`.
 Logically, all `Receipt`s to be processed would have already happened.
-This validation gets triggered when we hit the `/receipt/process` endpoint, and not when the object gets persisted.

 Here are some assumptions that I've had to make when mapping the entities:
 - A valid `Receipt` means it will be persisted.